UK insurers plan to invest 25 billion pounds in infrastructure

 Infrastructure projects attract insurers because they offer the prospect of an inflation-linked return, often with a government guarantee, that helps them meet life insurance and pension liabilities.

-In addition, one of the six insurers involved, Legal & General (LGEN.L), said recent changes to a European Union regulation known as Solvency II made such investment easier.
+In addition, one of the six insurers involved, Legal & General, said recent changes to a European Union regulation known as Solvency II made such investment easier.

 "The terms ... are now fixed so as to permit long-term infrastructure investment without excessively onerous capital requirements," said Legal & General Chief Executive Nigel Wilson.

-The other five insurers who have committed to the 25 billion pounds in investment are Prudential (PRU.L), Aviva (AV.L), Standard Life (SL.L), Friends Life and Lloyds Banking Group unit Scottish Widows (LLOY.L).
+The other five insurers who have committed to the 25 billion pounds in investment are Prudential, Aviva, Standard Life, Friends Life and Lloyds Banking Group unit Scottish Widows.

 The insurers have not yet committed to specific projects, and Legal & General said it wanted to invest partly in real estate projects that are part of the government's plans.